scrimbley/opcua_concept_chat_server/README.md

 Running the image with --net=host is required to allow the python script to bind to the real server ip.

-Start in interactive mode `docker run -it --net=host opc`
+Start in interactive mode `docker run -it --net=host --name myopcchat opc_chat`

 Or

-Start in in background mode `docker run -d --net=host opc`
+Start in in background mode `docker run -d --net=host --name myopcchat opc_chat`

-The running container should be visible now with

-`docker container ls`
+The running container should be visible now with `docker container ls`

+Stop container `docker stop myopcchat`

+Start container `docker start myopcchat`

+Start container interactive `docker start -i myopcchat`

 ## Preparing Client